 which was under the authority of Christ.
 This was not a ministry that the

-profound anointing and were beyond reproach, who had maintained a reputation
+God and maintained a reputation

-meant as a benefit for everyone.
+of good works.
 We go to leadership for the opportunity to

 primary role of Christian leaders is to protect the faith of the saints, and

-the best way to do that is to offer them opportunities to express their faith
+the best way to do that is to offer them opportunities to express their faith,

-with those of the congregation.
-If we give them no avenue of expression, their
+but if we give them no avenue of expression, their

-fall from their faith altogether.
+discouragement may lead to backslide or they could fall from their faith altogether.

 (13m)